Pokhariyal/snowflake_datamigration/README.md

 Aws Iam roles and access credential generated with required policy in place. sample Template is shared as well.
 First on snowflake just run the query describe on snowflake_IAM_role.sql then Aws user group and different policy same goes for oracle jdbc connection credentials required.

+## Pyspaprk script: To read data from RDBMS and Store in S3 as Parquet.
+### why parquet format: